 This weekend had been extremely clamorous in our household.
-Sofia was interminably getting the attention of his brother to play with him to no avail.
+My daughter was interminably getting the attention of his brother to play with him to no avail.
 He couldn't because we had a pact.
 He goes out only after the schoolwork.
 It was time to catch up on a whole load of homework and lessons that he missed the past weeks that he had been away from school.
 There were continued outbursts of protests to sit down and study the syllables and numbers.
 Who can blame him?
 At the other side of the window, there was a paradise of freedom, a magnificent blue sky, shining sun and the warmest temperature winter could offer.
 A weather meant for kids to take advantage of.
 If I am not looking at the calender, I would say that spring has already started.
 He was imprisoned indoors confronted by his nemeses, the evil syllables and numbers.
 Any kid has the right to go out and play with this kind of weather, as he pointed out to us.
 How do you respond to that?
 Kid won, parents lost.
-So both brother and sister went out and played until the foccace (plural of foccacia) were on the table.
+So both brother and sister went out and played until the focacce (plural of focaccia) were on the table.

 29 February 2012

 Spaghetti alla puttanesca is not a household name for a pasta dish, however good it is.
 People are aware of it but don't prepare it.
 I knew this pasta fairly well before moving to Italy.
 When asked about what kind of pasta I would like to have, one of my immediate responses was spaghetti alla puttanesca.
 I was confounded when I was greeted with a round of chuckles.
 Didn't I pronounce it correctly?
 Then I was told what it meant.
 It means "the prostitute's way" because puttanesca is derived from puttana, a colloquial term for prostitute.
 Interesting.
 One of my favorite pasta dishes is done the prostitute's way.